 IIT Bombay – CSE Gender-Neutral (OPEN) 1 65

-For IIT Delhi CSE, the gap between the gender-neutral closing rank (123) and the female-only closing rank (498) is 375 ranks.
-Female candidates ranked between 124 and 498 should lock IIT Delhi CSE under the female-only pool in their JoSAA choice list.
-Always fill both gender-neutral and female-only choices for every target programme — this maximises your options within the same counselling round at no extra cost.
+For IIT Delhi CSE in 2026 Round 1, the gap between the gender-neutral closing rank (123) and the female-only closing rank (498) is 375 ranks.
+Female candidates ranked between 124 and 498 should include IIT Delhi CSE under the female-only pool option in their JoSAA choice list.
+Always fill both gender-neutral and female-only options for every target programme — this maximises your chances within the same round at no extra cost.

 JEE Advanced Cutoff 2026: Category-Wise Qualifying Marks

-To appear in the JEE Advanced 2026 rank list, you must cross both the aggregate and per-subject qualifying marks for your category.
-Meeting only one of the two is not enough — falling short in even one subject disqualifies you from that rank list, regardless of your total score.
+To appear in the JEE Advanced 2026 rank list, you must cross both the aggregate and per-subject qualifying marks for your category simultaneously.
+Missing the per-subject minimum in even one subject disqualifies you from that rank list — no matter how high your total score is.

 Category / Rank List Min.
-Marks per Subject Min.
-Aggregate Marks (out of 360) Aggregate Percentage
+Marks Per Subject (out of 120) Min.
+Aggregate Marks (out of 360) Aggregate as % of Total

 OBC-NCL 7 82 22.78%